 The library is located at the intersection of Main Street and Route 132 in downtown Ashland, NH.

-opening or closing due to inclement weather check WMUR-TV or
+In case of closing or delayed opening due to inclement weather check WMUR-TV or www.WMUR.COM

 Getting Your Library Card:

 Residents and taxpayers in the town of Ashland have free library borrowing privileges.
-Persons wishing to apply for a library card at the Ashland Town Library must fill out an application card.
+People who wish to apply for a library card at the Ashland Town Library must fill out an application card.
 Photo identification is required as well as proof of residency.
-A yearly non-Ashland resident/non-taxpayer fee of $20.00 per individual and $25.00 per family is due at the time the card is issued.
+A yearly non-Ashland resident/non-taxpayer fee of $20.00 per individual and $30.00 per family is due at the time the card is issued.
 The fee can be reimbursed if proof of residency is provided within 30 days from the date the card is issued.
 Your library card is effective immediately.